rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

 _Note that this workflow is continually being updated.
 If you want to use the below commands be sure to keep track of them locally._

-_Last updated: 28 Nov 2016 (see "revisions" above for earlier versions)_
+_Last updated: 6 Dec 2016 (see "revisions" above for earlier versions)_

 1. (Optional) Concatenate multiple lanes of sequencing together (e.g. for NextSeq data).
 If you do this step remember to change "raw_data" to "concat_data" below.

         concat_lanes.pl raw_data/* -o concat_data -p 4

-2. (Optional) Run FastQC to allow manual inspection of the quality of sequences.
+2. Run FastQC to allow manual inspection of the quality of sequences.

         mkdir fastqc_out
         fastqc -t 4 raw_data/* -o fastqc_out/

-3. Stich paired end reads together (summary of stitching results are written to "pear_summary_log.txt").
+3. (Optional) Stitch paired end reads together (summary of stitching results are written to "pear_summary_log.txt").
 Note: it is important to check the % of reads assembled.
-It may be better to concatenate the forward and reverse reads together if the assembly % is too low.
+It may be better to concatenate the forward and reverse reads together if the assembly % is too low (see step 6).

         run_pear.pl -p 4 -o stitched_reads raw_data/*